beejjorgensen/starlanes-info/doc/starlanes-spec.md

 Each player takes turns, and each turn performs:

 1. A move to place a new item on the map.
-2. Trades to buy and sell shares of existing companies.
+2. Trades to buy shares of existing companies.

 The game is over when the grid is mostly filled.
 The player with the highest net worth wins.